Tovuz, Azerbaijan: Economy

 The economy of Tovuz is partially agricultural, partially tourist-based, with some industries in operation.
+One of its main attractions are the State Museum.

 Winemaking

 The history of wine production in Tovuz seems to have begun before the 7th century and according to the archaeological findings, which included vessels for wine storage and remains of tartaric acid, proves that the winemaking was apparent in the Tovuz and Ganja region during early stages of social development.

 The winemaking industry was boosted in the city after German settlement.
 Led by Christopher Froer and Christian Gummel, many vineyards were established.
 Furthermore, Tovuz became famous for producing brandy, under the name cognac, which supplied the entire Russian market.

 In addition to German influence in the Caucasus, Russia also played a significant role in the development of winemaking, especially in the Tovuz region in the 19th century.
 Russian influence was also formative in the development and production of aromatic wines.

 Climate

 There are three climatic zones in the region: